NVSL/CSE141pp-Tool-Moneta/README.md

 # Usage

 ## JupyterLab
+### ~~JupyterLab extension~~ Ignore this section, we are using Jupyter notebook.
 First install the memorytrace extension.
 ```
-cd memorytrace
+cd ~/work/memorytrace
-jlpm
 jupyter labextension install . --no-build
 ```
+### Run JupyterLab

-Start the Jupyter Lab.
+Start the Jupyter Lab in the work directory.
 ```
+cd ~/work/
 jupyter lab --allow-root --watch
 ```
 Copy the last URL into the browser (change port as needed).

 ## Binary Instrumentation with PIN
-The pintool folder is installed at /setup/pintool.
+The pintool folder is installed at `/setup/pintool`.
+Currently using PIN 2.14.

-Example:
+The Makefile config is at `/setup/pintool/source/tools/Config/makefile.default.rules`.

+### Example
 ```
 cd /setup/pintool/source/tools/ManualExamples